dariowho/intents/docs/source/index.rst

 Intents ⛺
 ==========
-**Intents** is a Python library to define and operate Dialogflow Agents with a simple, code-first approach.
+**Intents** is an unofficial Python library to define and operate Dialogflow Agents with a simple, code-first approach.

 .. warning::